Why travel in Afghanistan?

 Is Afghanistan safe to travel?

 We understand that you might have reservations about Afghanistan travel.
-The western press rarely shows the warm hearts or hospitality of the Afghanistani people.
+The western press rarely shows the warm hearts or hospitality of the Afghani people.
 But we believe in this country as a travel destination and want to share it with fellow adventurers.

-We will closely monitor the situation prior to any planned expedition to Afghanistan, and will only take you there if the British Foreign Office, our Risk Assessors and up-to-date local information all give us the green light.
+We will closely monitor the situation prior to any planned expedition to Afghanistan, and will only take you there if the British Foreign Office, our Risk Assessors and up-to-date local information give us the green light.

 Things to do in Afghanistan